Monticello students get a crash course in Japanese culture

 That certainly came to the mind of Michael Darin of the University of Illinois’ Japan House when he got a call from Monticello High School music director Alison Allender, seeking input for their latest marching band show.

-It came on the very day Darin was set to call her about having the MHS marching band play for a groundbreaking at Japan House next month.
+It came on the very day Darin was set to call her about having the Monticello marching band play for a groundbreaking at Japan House next month.

 ‘Literally on the same day I was getting ready to call the marching band, they called us and asked if there was anybody here who could help with their Japanese-based show.
 They wanted information on Japanese culture, maybe the arts, some other things that might apply to their show,” said Darin, a Monticello High graduate who is now the education and engagement coordinator at Japan House.